Get to know the Library's search engine

 If you search for college OR university, you will retrieve information that contains one or both terms.

-• Adding quotation marks (" ") at the beginning and end of a phrase retrieves results for exactly those words.
+• Adding quotation marks (" ") at the beginning and end of a phrase or group of words retrieves results for exactly those words.

 If you search for "borderline personality disorder", you will see only documents that contain this exact phrase.